ToolboxAid/Docker-Assistant/README.md

 # 6 Traefik proxies network traffic to all of your services over SSL
+Only the Traefik container has direct access to the internet.
+All other containers flow through Traefick having the docker firewall rules in place to assist with security issues.

 - Logon to your domain and create another Dynamic record forwarding to traefik.wan.{DOMAIN_NAME}
 - update your DDclient with the new DNS information, wait 15 min or ./restart.sh use command: 'cd ./templates'  if not already there